trixi-framework/libtrixi/docs/src/index.md

     This will install all provided files to the specified location.

 ### Setting up Julia
-After the library has been installed, you need to configure Julia for use with libtrixi.
+Besides the library being installed, you need to configure Julia for use with libtrixi.
 For this, create a directory where all necessary files will be placed, e.g., `libtrixi-julia`.
 Then, you can use the [`utils/libtrixi-init-julia`](https://github.com/trixi-framework/libtrixi/tree/main/utils/libtrixi-init-julia)